What is a mileage allowance program and how does it work?

 How will a mileage allowance impact my company?

 That depends on the kind of vehicle program you currently have.
 A mileage allowance program is meant to ensure that employers reimburse their employees at the IRS business mileage standard for one main reason.
+It never hurts to know a little more about your options and how they compare with your current program.
 Reimbursements at the IRS business mileage standard are non-taxable.

 A mileage allowance can be seen as a saving measure when compared with car allowances.
 Companies using car allowance programs pay their mobile workers generally the same amount each month.
 But these car allowances, also referred to as flat allowances, lose money to taxes with each reimbursement.
 By switching from a flat allowance to a mileage allowance, companies would remove tax waste that affects both the employer and employee.